percona/percona-xtrabackup/doc/source/howtos/setting_up_replication.rst

 .. code-block:: console

-   TheMaster$ rsync -avprP -e ssh /path/to/backupdir/$TIMESTAMP TheSlave:/path/to/mysql/
+   TheMaster$ rsync -avpP -e ssh /path/to/backupdir/$TIMESTAMP TheSlave:/path/to/mysql/

 After data has been copied you can back up the original or previously installed |MySQL| :term:`datadir` (**NOTE**: Make sure mysqld is shut down before you move the contents of its datadir, or move the snapshot into its datadir.):